Fall 2023 applications opened on November 15th

 January 15th, 2023 - 1st deadline for the Drama Therapy program.

 February 15th, 2023 - 1st priority deadline for all other programs.

 March 15th, 2023 - 2nd priority deadline for all programs with space still available.

 April 15th, 2023 - 3rd priority deadline for all programs with space still available.

 May 15th, 2023 - 4th priority deadline for all programs with space still available.

 Applicants for both the PhD in Psychology, concentration in Integral Transpersonal Psychology and the PhD in Psychology, concentration in Somatic Psychology must have a master's degree from an accredited institution either in an area of the humanities such as psychology, sociology, anthropology, or education, or in a field that is directly related to their proposed area of dissertation study.

 Prospective students will need to submit the following materials:

-Online Admissions Application: Begin the application process by submitting an online graduate application at the link below and submitting the non-refundable $65 application fee payment.
+Online Admissions Application: Begin the application process by submitting an online application and paying the non-refundable $65 application fee.

 Goal Statement: A one-to-three page (typed, double-spaced) statement of your educational and professional objectives.
 Include how you will use the resources of the curriculum to advance your chosen inquiry.